Despite new members, MPC expected to maintain old stance

 The quorum for the meeting of the MPC is four members, with each member having one vote.

-Three members of the panel are from the RBI, including the Central bank's Governor and the rest three are external or independent members.
-The four-year terms of three external members of the MPC, appointed in 2016, ended last month and the vacant posts are yet to be filled by the government.
+Three members of the panel are from the RBI, including the central bank's Governor and the rest three are external or independent members.
+The four-year terms of three external members of the MPC, appointed in 2016, ended last month.

-Nevertheless, the Centre on Monday appointed Ashima Goyal, Jayanth R. Varma and Shashanka Bhide as members of the MPC.
+The Centre on Monday appointed Ashima Goyal, Jayanth R. Varma and Shashanka Bhide as the new members of the MPC.

 "The new MPC composition comprises diverse academics which could bring a wider perspective to the monetary policy arena.
 The upcoming policy nonetheless will be a damp squib on the conventional policy action front," said Madhavi Arora, Lead Economist, FX and Rates for Edelweiss Securities.